-A resident scholar at the American Enterprise Institute (AEI) and author of numerous texts on intelligence reform and national security, Gary Schmitt helped found and direct the Project for the New American Century (PNAC), a key neoconservative letterhead group formed in 1997 that played a leading role advocating war in Iraq and an expansive war on terror in the wake of 9/11.
+Gary Schmitt is a resident scholar at the neoconservative American Enterprise Institute, where he co-directs the Marilyn Ware Center for Security Studies and directs the Program on American Citizenship.
+He is a former executive director of the Project for the New American Century (PNAC), a key neoconservative letterhead group that played a leading role advocating war in Iraq and an expansive war on terror in the wake of 9/11.